openquoll/react-mug/README.md

 ## <span id="31e08c7">Functional state access without `dispatch`</span>

-To access states from mugs, actions can be created from pure functions and directly called rather than being dispatched.
+Actions can be created from pure functions as invokables to access states by being directly called rather than dispatched.

-Like the previous, regular actions can have a mug specified on creation but omitted on invocation.

-They can be created with the helpers from calling `upon`:
+They can have a mug specified on creation but omitted on invocation, and be created with the helpers from calling `upon`:

 ```tsx
 import { upon } from 'react-mug';